Welcome to Matrix Education

-The Verbal Reasoning section is the first of the five UCAT subtests.
+The Verbal Reasoning section is the first of the four UCAT subtests.
 It assesses your ability to read a passage of information and determine whether a specific conclusion can be drawn.

 Doctors, dentists, and/or medical professionals require excellent verbal reasoning skills to receive complex details, understand the information, and then communicate this clearly to patients.